-*- coding: utf-8 -*-

 self.log_info('password salt:', file.password_salt)

-iemu = InnoSetupEmulator(inno)
+emulator = InnoSetupEmulator(inno)

-for password in iemu.passwords:
+for password in emulator.emulate_installation():

 self.log_info('discarding password:', password)